cookpete/react-player/README.md

 Method | Description
 ------ | -----------
-`ReactPlayer.canPlay(url)` | Determine if a URL can be played.
+`ReactPlayer.canPlay(src)` | Determine if a URL can be played.
 This does *not* detect media that is unplayable due to privacy settings, streaming permissions, etc. In that case, the `onError` prop will be invoked after attempting to play.
 Any URL that does not match any patterns will fall back to a native HTML5 media player.
 `ReactPlayer.addCustomPlayer(CustomPlayer)` | Add a custom player.
 See [Adding custom players](#adding-custom-players) `ReactPlayer.removeCustomPlayers()` | Remove any players that have been added using `addCustomPlayer()`